Yaroslav-Pryadunov/loop/README.md

 The preprocess pipeline can be executed using the following script by Kyle Kastner: https://gist.github.com/kastnerkyle/cc0ac48d34860c5bb3f9112f4d9a0300.

 ### Pretrained Models
-Pretrainde models can be downloaded via:
+Pretrained models can be downloaded via:
 ```bash
 bash scripts/download_models.sh
 ```